-In the previous blog post we talked about overview of Spark Streaming, and now let us take a look on different source systems that can be used for Spark Streaming.
-Spark Streaming provides out of the box connectivity for various source systems.
-It provides built in support for Kafka, Flume, Twitter, ZeroMQ, Kinesis and Raw TCP. hublot replica watches
+In the previous blog post we talked about an overview of Spark Streaming, and now let us take a look on different source systems that can be used for creating Spark Streams.

 The code below depicts how you can use Kafka to create a Stream of Data, and generate the probabilities for various advertisements being clicked.

 Like Kafka, Flume is also available under Apache Licence and is a distributed, reliable system for collecting, aggregating and moving large amounts of log data from variable sources to a centralized data source.
 It is similar to Apache Kafka, in being distributed, reliable and a ready to use messaging system.
 But Kafka is usable in a wider number of use cases.
 Flume was initially designed for log processing but can be used in any real time event processing systems.